Splashcard04/Map-Key/Shareable Envs/README.md

 ## Want to add your own?

 If you have an environment that you would like to see here.
-Don't hesitate to pull-request it, or send it to the MapKey Discord and it will be added here.
+Don't hesitate to pull-request it, or send it to the [discord](https://discord.gg/Q9fvu7Bn87) and it will be added here.